-A mission statement is an essential part of your ministry.
+A church mission statement is an essential part of your ministry.
 It defines your church’s very purpose.
 If your church is new or hasn’t had a mission statement in the past, it’s hard to know where to begin.
 Here are some tips to get you started.

 The Difference Between a Mission and Vision Statement

 Mission statements and vision statements are often confused with each other, but they are very different.
-A vision statement is focused on the future of your church – what you’re working towards.
+A church vision statement is focused on the future of your church – what you’re working towards.
 A mission statement defines your purpose and calling.
 Think of them in terms of the “why” and the “what.”
 Mission is the “why” your church is here, vision is the “what” you hope to do in the future.

 Tips for Creating the Mission Statement